 - A scholar not satisfied with the awarded grade may file a petition to the office of Controller of Examinations for review of the final grade within fifteen days after the declaration of the result.
 The review of the grade shall be limited to omissions and calculation errors only.

-- A scholar may repeat a course in which he/she has earned a B(negative) grade or below for a better grade, and the better grade, if so obtained, shall be counted.
+- A scholar may repeat a course in which he/she has earned a B(negative) grade or below and the better grade, if so obtained, shall be counted.

 - In case a scholar remains on probation for two consecutive semesters his/her case may be referred to the BASR for decision on his/her expulsion or otherwise.